Everything you need to know about employee engagement

 I feel committed to my work and committed to the organisation

 At the other extreme are people who don’t really care about their job and don’t really care about the organisation.
-These are the people most likely to leave to go to a completely different job, in a completely different organisation just for a slightly higher pay rate.
+These are the people in the red box – low commitment to the job and low commitment to the organisation.
+They are most likely to leave to go to a completely different job, in a completely different organisation just for a slightly higher pay rate.

 In our view it would be dangerous to try to model what other people do to create engagement in their organisations.
 Although most organisations face similar challenges, the industry they operate in presents unique challenges and the context they operate in will vary from organisation to organisation.